CS-SE-DEV/FHAPI-TO-LEEF/README.md

 * When script starts up a file is written title FH_LEEF.pid containing the process ID (pid) of the executing script
 * If any exceptions occur the script releases open resources and removes the local pid file
 * The script will not start up if the pid file exists (this is to ensure multiple instances dont run concurrently)
-* A cron job is setup to run the FH_LEEF.py every 10 minutes.
-This ensures that if the script crashes it will be restarted shortly after.
+* A cron job is setup to run the FH_LEEF.py every 10 minutes [step 5 from deployment] This ensures that if the script crashes it will be restarted shortly after.
 The aforemention controls ensure that the script will not be run if already active.

 __NOTE__: In the unlikely event the script has crashed and the pid file had not been removed, manually remove it from the file system to ensure the script can restart.